twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **IncludeCursive** – Used with **Spacing and Positioning: Cursive Positioning (curs)**.
 Use this feature only for connecting script fonts (e.g. Brush Script MT, Script MT Bold, Bickham Script Pro, Lucida Handwriting, etc. etc. etc.).
 * **IncludeDlig** – Used with **Other Forms and Variants: Discretionary Ligatures (dlig)**.
 * **IncludeFina** – Used with **Terminal Forms (fina, fin2, fin3)**.
 This feature uses terminal characters from the *Arabic* ranges of Unicode if the glyphs exist.
 The last two features are used only for Syriac.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses the feature in his fonts to replace Greek sigma (σ) with the final sigma (ς) at the end of Greek words, not stigma (Ϛϛ).
 * **IncludeFractions** – Used with **Numerals: Fractions (diagonal) (frac, dnom, numr)**.
-The `frac` feature uses precomposed vulgar fractions from the *Latin-1 Supplement* and *Number Forms* ranges of Unicode as well as vulgar fractions with no codepoint given by the Unicode Consortium if the glyphs exist.
+The `frac` feature uses precomposed vulgar fractions from the *Latin-1 Supplement* and *Number Forms* ranges of Unicode as well as unencoded vulgar fractions if the glyphs exist.
 The Garava font was used for the feature in the preview as shown in the manual.
 * **IncludeFractionsAdv** – Used with **Numerals: Fractions (diagonal) (frac, dnom, numr): Extended (smart math format)**.
 * **IncludeHlig** – Used with **Other Forms and Variants: Historical Ligatures and Historical Forms (hlig, hist)**.
 The `hist` feature uses the last character from the *Latin Extended-A* range of Unicode.
 The `hlig` feature uses ſt from the *Alphabetic Presentation Forms* range of Unicode and ligatures that are made up of glyphs beginning with ſ if the PostScript names in each glyph have `longs` followed by the underscore.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts to substitute Roman numerals.
 * **IncludeInit** – Used with **Initial Forms (init)**.
 This feature uses initial characters from the *Arabic* ranges of Unicode if the glyphs exist.